LEADERSHIP

 Tiffany Rhodes and Karen Knight lead our kids‘ ministry with passion and creativity, teaching the story of God through scripture, art, drama, music and more.
 Karen is a retired school teacher who has specialized in elementary education, and Tiffany brings years of experience as a kids’ art teacher.
 They lead a team of parents and volunteers to create a safe, welcoming space for kids to learn and grow, and they help Impact minister to the whole family.

-Dolores Whatley directs Impact Community Resources, Impact’s ministry that connects individuals to the resources they need for recovery and self-sufficiency.
-Dolores has many years of experience in non-profit leadership and social work.
+Kaye Cathey directs Impact Community Resources, Impact Church’s partner Nonprofit that connects individuals to the resources they need for recovery and self-sufficiency.
 Anyone needing social services assistance or help accessing community resources should feel free to reach out and set up an appointment.
+Office hours are 10am-3pm Tues-Wed-Thurs at Impact for in-person support from the Impact Resource Center.
+You can also text/call (254) 421-2331.

 Gerald Brooke manages our kitchen and prepares meals for people every Sunday morning, Wednesday night, and as needed at other times.
 Gerald also equips and schedules volunteers to help cook, serve, and clean up.
 He is assisted by Billie Sue Taylor, and together they provide both nourishing meals and opportunities for others to get involved.
-To learn more about our kitchen (including opportunities for outside service groups, click here.
+To learn more about our kitchen (including opportunities for outside service groups, click serve team link below.

 Nathan Harrell serves as Impact’s business manager and treasurer.
 Nathan works at Extraco Banks and is currently working toward a Master in Business Administration (MBA) and Certification in Financial Planning (CFP).
 On his time off, he enjoy spending time with my wife, Sarah, and their two sons, Grayson and Jackson.